fairlearn/fairlearn/docs/user_guide/assessment.rst

 It is also important to consider group intersections, for example, in addition to considering groups according to gender and groups according to race, it is also important to consider their intersections (e.g., Black women, Latinx nonbinary people, etc.).
-Kimberlé Crenshaw's `seminal work on intersectionality <https://www.jstor.org/stable/1229039>`_ offers a thorough background on this topic.
+Kimberlé Crenshaw's `work on intersectionality <https://www.jstor.org/stable/1229039>`_ offers a thorough background on this topic.

 Quantify harms